-Each kit comes equipped with everything needed to make each flavor (including grains, hops and yeast), a 1-gallon reusable glass fermenter, glass spirit-filled thermometer, vinyl tubing, racking cane and tip, chambered airlock and more.
-Pick from flavors like an everyday IPA, Bruxelles blonde, chocolate maple porter and a Jalapeno Saison.
+Each kit comes equipped with everything needed to make each flavor (including grains, hops and yeast).
+It also includes a 1-gallon reusable glass fermenter, glass spirit-filled thermometer, vinyl tubing, racking cane and tip, chambered airlock, and more.
+Pick from flavors that include Everyday IPA, Bruxelles Blonde, Chocolate Maple Porter and Jalapeño Saison.
 Each kit makes 10 beers.

-This brewing kit from MoreBeer, says Jeremy Tofte, founder of Melvin Brewing in Alpine, Wyo., "gives a beginner everything they need to get started and make great beer."
-This kit can brew 5 gallons of beer from your home and includes a stainless-steel kettle, an American pale ale recipe kit, step-by-step instructions and a Fermonster-brand brewing fermenter, which lets brewers see how the fermentation is unfolding.
+This brewing kit from MoreBeer "gives a beginner everything they need to get started and make great beer," says Jeremy Tofte, founder of Melvin Brewing in Alpine, Wyoming.
+This kit can brew 5 gallons of beer from your home and includes a stainless steel kettle, an American pale ale recipe kit, step-by-step instructions and a Fermonster-brand brewing fermenter, which lets brewers see how the fermentation is unfolding.